RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/The-Web-Connection-HTML-Administration-Page/The-Web-Connection-HTML-Administration-Page.md

-﻿Most administrative features of Web Connection are accessible the Web Connection Administration interface which is available via `/admin/Administration.wc` in your Web Connection application which provides access to most Web Connection configuration features.
+Most administrative features of Web Connection are accessible the Web Connection Administration interface which is available via `/admin/Administration.wc` in your Web Connection application which provides access to most Web Connection configuration features.
 This pages shows all settings and lets you change a number of them.

 > Note: Older version prior to v7.10 and the ISAPI handler do not support this `Administration.wc` as a URL and you'll have to use the `/admin/admin.aspx` page as your launch page and then Access the **Web Connection Module Administration** link.